ENGLISH

 Talk for Writing

-We use Talk for Writing at Norton In Hales in our Literacy lessons.
+We use Talk for Writing at Norton In Hales in our Literacy lessons in Key Stage 2.
 Talk for Writing is an engaging teaching framework developed by Pie Corbett, supported by Julia Strong.
 It is powerful because it is based on the principles of how children learn.
 It enables children to imitate the language they need for a particular topic orally, before reading and analysing it, and then writing their own version.

 There are three stages to each unit of writing for both fiction and non-fiction.